NilPointer-Software/bdfd-wiki/src/bdscript/addCmdReactions.md

 3. Copy the ID it returns.
 (The emoji ID should be in this format: `<:emojiName:ID>`.
 If the emoji is animated, it should look like this: `<a:emojiName:ID>`)
 4. Input the emoji ID into `$addCmdReactions[]`. (e.g `$addCmdReactions[<:hollyDab:828628880629825546>]`)

-> 📝 This method require [Developer Mode](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) enabled!
+> 📝 This method requires [Developer Mode](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) enabled!